 There is a clear difference between P-Zombies (who are biologically identical to humans) and actual humans.
 Something besides biology seems to be necessary to explain consciousness, mind, thoughts, ideas, and emotions.

+I find the intellectual speculation to be both insightful and entertaining.
+The zombie analogy provides a way to decipher the nature of humanity, at least at a theoretical level.
 Robert Delfino and Kyle Taylor (“Walking Contradictions”) take the discussion in The Walking Dead and Philosophy a step further.
 Is the idea of real zombies even coherent, or are we just making a lot of undead ado about nothing?

 Their argument builds from two key laws in logic - the Law of Identity and the Law of Non-Contradiction - to argue that a thing cannot exist in such a way that is incompatible with its nature.
 A thing with mutually exclusive properties cannot exist (like a square circle, or a sane University of Michigan fan).
 In the same way, a being with mutually exclusive properties cannot exist either.
 Since the Walkers try to hold two mutually exclusive properties in tension (both physically alive and physically dead), they would seem to be impossible.